FinalSurgery/ansible-tutorial-gcp/README.md

 You also need to install the latest version of ansible, the easiest way I found to do so is to (use the PIP method in ansible install playbook)[https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-with-pip]t.
 It installs globally the latest version every time.
 I’ve had issues with the apt method.

 ## What is an inventory?
-Ansible manages machines it has authority over using something called an inventory.( as shown below) the inventory is a file, written in yaml that defines how the machines are defined and coordinated.
+Ansible manages machines, it has authority over using something called an inventory.(as shown below) the inventory is a file, written in yaml that defines how the machines are defined and coordinated.
 As an example, below I have an inventory file, that’s a learning project I created configuring and installing a LAMP server in ansible.
 There is a groups section this defines my lamp server from my testing client.

 Below I am going to show a GCP dynamic inventory which is what I use because of its scalability and automation